The 7 days of the week in French: + Meaning & surprising ancient origins

 The ISO 8601 standard gives a way of presenting dates and times that are clearly defined and understandable to people from different time zones and cultures as well as machines.

-List of the 7 French days of the week and how to pronounce them.
+What are the 7 days of the week in French, and how to pronounce them?

 Abbreviation for the names of the 7 days of the week in French

-The etymology of the 7 days of the week in the French language
+The etymology of the 7 days of the week in French

 With the exception of Saturday and Sunday, the days of the week in French are named after the planets of Hellenistic astrology, which are the seven classical planets easily seen with the naked eye.